What is Bitcoin SV?

-Bitcoin SV appeared as the result of the Bitcoin Cash blockchain’s hardfork on December 2, 2019.
-It is a cryptocurrency created by nChain under the leadership of Australian entrepreneur, Craig Wright, and CoinGeek owner, Calvin Ayre.
+Bitcoin SV appeared as a result of the Bitcoin Cash blockchain’s hardfork on December 2, 2019.
+It is a cryptocurrency created by nChain under the leadership of Australian entrepreneur Craig Wright and CoinGeek owner Calvin Ayre.
 The abbreviation SV stands for “Satoshi Vision”, representing the creators’ idea to return to the roots of the traditional cryptocurrency.
 The developers called the original white paper of Bitcoin a key document that they followed when developing a new cryptocurrency.
-The developers promised the users to maintain low transaction fees, a high level of security and scalability, and benefits for miners and institutional investors.
-Their plans also included restoring the original Bitcoin protocol, using the coins as a way of payment only and increasing the block size to 128 MB.
-Craig Wright claimed that he was Satoshi Nakamoto, and his cryptocurrency was the true bitcoin but never supplied credible proof.
+The developers promised the users to maintain low transaction fees, a high level of security and scalability, and benefits for BSV miners and institutional investors.
+Their plans also included restoring the original Bitcoin protocol, using the coins as a way of payment only, and increasing the block size to 128 MB.
+Craig Wright claimed that he was Satoshi Nakamoto, and his cryptocurrency was the true Bitcoin, but never supplied credible proof.
 The new cryptocurrency was perceived with skepticism by many community members.

 According to its website, Bitcoin SV works under 4 pillars:

 - Stability: it is based on restoring the original design of the Bitcoin protocol through planned changes.
 This would enable innovation and the development of a stable model.

 - Scalability: it has a test network (SV Gigablock Testnet) to identify “bottlenecks” and measure network performance.
 It will also be possible to adjust the commissions of the miners through “massive scaling”.

 - Security: the project ensures a rigorous Quality Assurance in the mining process.